HalfNoLife/YoutubeVideoDownloader/README.md

 Note: if you want to download videos/audios from a playlist it needs to be a public one.
 The link must look like this: https://www.youtube.com/playlist?list=PL2kGismkuJA0zLnsi_FYhVPNIpdrLhmR-

-Note 2: For the moment you can only download 100 videos from a playlist at once(the first 100).